 most notorious hacker groups

-The digital age has revolutionised the way we access information, streamline business and connect to other people, but along with the positives it has opened doors into all aspects of our lives that criminals can exploit.
+The digital age has revolutionised the way we access information, streamline business and connect to other people.
+But along with all the positives it brings, technology has also opened doors into all aspects of our lives that criminals can exploit.

 However, cybercrime is big business.
 There are a range of powerful hacker groups with intricate structures and sophisticated tools that pose a significant threat to individuals, businesses, and even entire nations.